Policies & Procedures

 Failing to clean up after your dog has fouled will result in a fixed penalty being issued.
 This is for £100 or prosecution where, if found guilty, you would face a maximum fine of £1000.

-We only have a limited number of Dog Welfare and Enforcement Officers in Cornwall.
+There are a limited number of Dog Welfare and Enforcement Officers in Cornwall.

 However, there are a number of other officers who are able to issue fixed penalties.
 Many of these are not uniformed officers.
 Most PCSOs can also issue fixed penalties.
 This means that there is a relatively high chance that you will be caught should you not clear up after your dog has fouled.